andreacasalino/DynamicFlow/samples/Sample-04-collisions-detection/README.md

-The samples shows how to build a collision check pipeline.
-Indeed, a certain number of convex 2D polygons may change position and orientation over the time.
-The pipeline check each pair of polygons and determine for every pair:
+This sample shows how to build a collision check pipeline.
+In this context, a certain number of convex 2D polygons are registered.
+As the shapes moves over time, the pipeline purpose is to check for each pair of polygons:

     * the closest pair of points in case they are not in collision

     * the penetration depth otherwise

 The collision checks are done using [**Flexible-GJK-and-EPA**](https://github.com/andreacasalino/Flexible-GJK-and-EPA), which is an external library automatically fetched for you by **CMake** when configuring this sample.
-The sources of the network are of course the polygon vertices as well as their positions/orientations.
+The sources of the network are of course the polygon vertices (never changing) as well as their positions/orientations (clearly changing over the time).
 Notice that the number of polygons is parametric and the construction of the entire network is done by `FlowHandler`.

 More than one **thread** is used for the network update, as some computations for the pairs of polygons can be done in parallel.